Vocational Education and Training Delivered to School Students (Reference 143)

 - small-scale adjustment.

-In 2023, the Core SRP component that a mainstream school will receive to support the delivery of VET is $1,229, per full time equivalent (FTE) certificate enrolment.
+In 2024, the core student learning component that a mainstream school will receive to support the delivery of VET is $1,267, per 1.0 full time equivalent (FTE) course enrolment or pro-rata for less than 1.0 FTE.

-For specialist schools, with students participating in eligible VET certificates, the Stages of Learning component that a school will receive to contribute to support the delivery of VET is $1,003, per FTE certificate enrolment.
+For specialist schools, the stages of learning funding that a specialist school will receive to contribute to support the delivery of VET is $1,055, per FTE course enrolment or pro-rata for less than 1.0 FTE.

-To attract targeted VET funding, schools must enter accurate details of all VET enrolments on the Victorian Assessment Software System (VASS) by the annual funding deadline, which in 2023 is 2 May.
+To attract VET targeted funding, schools must enter accurate details of all VET enrolments on the Victorian Assessment Software System (VASS) by the annual VET enrolment deadline, which is 30 April in 2024.

-Students between 15 to 20 years of age at the annual funding deadline, who are enrolled in eligible VET certificates, will be eligible for targeted VET funding.
+Enrolments for students between 15 to 20 years of age (inclusive) at the annual VET enrolment deadline enrolled in eligible VET certificates will attract VET targeted funding.

-Certificate II and Certificate III level qualifications (excluding school-based apprenticeships and traineeships and Head Start apprenticeships and traineeships) undertaken as part of the VCE are eligible for targeted VET funding.
+Certificate II and Certificate III level qualifications (excluding school-based apprenticeships and traineeships and Head Start apprenticeships and traineeships) contributing back to a student’s VCE or VPC are eligible for VET targeted funding.
+Some certificates are subject to restrictions, and schools should always check with the Victorian Curriculum and Assessment Authority (VCAA) VET Unit if they are unsure whether a certificate is appropriate for senior secondary students.

 - Certificate I qualifications

-- certificates in General Education for Adults and generalist programs such as Certificate II in EAL (Employment) and Certificate II in EAL (Access)
+- certificates in General Education for Adults and generalist programs such as Certificate II in EAL (Employment); Certificate II in EAL (Access) and Certificate III in School Based Education Support

 - school-based apprenticeships and traineeships, or Head Start apprenticeships and traineeships.